Sowmya74/DNSC_6330_Responsible_Machine_Learning/README.md

 ### Overall Conclusion

 While the models demonstrate stable behavior and no distribution drift, they exhibit **moderate overfitting (for GBT), sensitivity to sensitive attributes, and subgroup disparities**.
 These findings highlight the importance of incorporating **fairness-aware evaluation and robustness checks** before deployment in high-stakes decision systems.

+---
+## Individual Homework 5

+**File:** `Individual_Assignment_5.ipynb`

+### Purpose
+The purpose of this assignment is to conduct a **security and reliability audit** of the COMPAS model using adversarial machine learning techniques.
+The focus is on evaluating model robustness, fairness under attack, and privacy risks.

+### Python Libraries Used
+- pandas
+- numpy
+- matplotlib
+- scikit-learn

+### Description
+This notebook evaluates the COMPAS model under adversarial and stress-testing conditions.
+It includes:

+- **PGD Evasion Attack**
+  - Generation of adversarial examples using Logistic Regression as a surrogate
+  - Transfer attack evaluation on Gradient Boosted Trees
+  - Analysis of false positive rates (FPR) and Adverse Impact Ratio (AIR)

+- **Label-Flip Poisoning Attack**
+  - Targeted poisoning by demographic group
+  - Analysis of fairness degradation under poisoning
+  - Identification of stealth zones where fairness changes without accuracy degradation

+- **Drift Detection Evaluation**
+  - Population Stability Index (PSI) analysis
+  - Assessment of detection failure for label-only attacks

+- **Membership Inference Attack**
+  - Shadow-model-based MI attack
+  - Comparison of MI AUC across LR and GBT
+  - Analysis of generalization gap vs. privacy leakage
+  - L2 regularization sweep and its effect on MI vulnerability

+### Key Results

+- **PGD Evasion:**
+  - Both models show increasing FPR under attack
+  - AIR approaches 1.0 due to collapse in model utility (not true fairness)

+- **Poisoning Attack:**
+  - AUC remains stable (~0.734 → ~0.731)
+  - AIR drops significantly (~0.50 → ~0.33)
+  - Reveals a **stealth fairness degradation zone**

+- **Drift Detection:**
+  - PSI ≈ 0.0 → fails completely
+  - Feature-based monitoring cannot detect label-only attacks

+- **Membership Inference:**
+  - MI AUC ≈ 0.50 → no meaningful privacy leakage
+  - Generalization gap does not predict MI risk
+  - Regularization has negligible effect

+### Main Findings

+- Standard performance metrics fail to detect fairness degradation
+- Fairness is highly vulnerable to label manipulation
+- Drift detection methods are insufficient for label-based attacks
+- Privacy risk is minimal in this setting

+### Overall Conclusion

+The analysis reveals a critical gap between standard evaluation metrics and real-world model behavior.
+While accuracy and privacy appear stable, fairness can be significantly degraded without detection.
+This highlights the need for **fairness-aware monitoring, adversarial testing, and stronger data governance** in high-stakes applications.

+---

+## Audit Report

+**File:** `Audit_Report.pdf`

+### Description
+This report provides a formal audit of the COMPAS model evaluating **robustness, fairness, and privacy risks** under adversarial conditions.
+It synthesizes findings from Assignment 5 into a structured governance report.

+### Key Highlights

+- Identification of a **stealth fairness failure mode** under label-flip poisoning
+- Demonstration that **accuracy-based monitoring fails** to detect fairness degradation
+- Evidence that **PSI fails** for label-only attacks
+- Confirmation that **membership inference risk is minimal**

+### Conclusion

+The audit concludes that while the models appear reliable under traditional metrics, they are **not suitable for high-stakes deployment without additional safeguards**, particularly for fairness monitoring and data integrity protection.

+---

 ## Reproducing the Analysis
 **1.** Clone this repository